prooph/pdo-event-store/README.md

 When using Postgres, the event_id has to be a valid uuid, so be careful when using a custom MetadataMatcher, as the event-store could throw an exception when passing a non-valid uuid (f.e. "foo") as uuid.

+The migration is strongly recommended, but not required.
+It's fully backward-compatible.
+The change on Postgres is only a microoptimization, the change on MariaDB prevents errors, when the stored json gets too big.

 Introduction
 ------------